You are currently building a one-time order

 What is Terracycle?

 TerraCycle is our solution for hard-to-recycle items.
 They collect everything from chip bags to office supplies.
 Then they reuse them or refurbish them, upcycle them, or recycle them so their raw materials can make new products.
 By volume, TerraCycle recycles 97% of the waste they collect.
-We’ve got a special partnership with them so you can get your envelope through us with your order.
+You can get your envelope through us with your order.
+Send it back using the prepaid postage and we'll take care of the rest.

 How to find a recycling center near you: